shanface33/AutoSplice_Dataset/README.md

 ![fig1_compressed-1](Figure/Fig3a.png)

 ## Dataset Download
 If you would like to access the *AutoSplice* dataset, please fill out this [Google Form](https://docs.google.com/forms/d/1bHbWZ-DsG1-VKaMs4Puy0996yj485x7HK13fgbNRerE/edit).
 The download link will be sent to you once the form is accepted (in 48 hours).
-If you have any questions, please send email to [autosplice.dataset@gmail.com].
+If you have any questions, please send an email to [autosplice.dataset@gmail.com].

 ## License and Citation
 The AutoSplice dataset is released only for academic research.
-Researchers from educational institute are allowed to use this database freely for noncommercial purpose.
+Researchers from educational institutes are allowed to use this database freely for noncommercial purposes.

 If you use this dataset, please cite the following papers:
 ```